expo/create-react-native-app/react-native-scripts/template/README.md

 $ exp publish
 ```

-### Building an Exponent "standalone" app
+### Building an Expo "standalone" app

-You can also use a service like [Exponent's standalone builds](https://docs.getexponent.com/versions/latest/guides/building-standalone-apps.html) if you want to get an IPA/APK for distribution without having to build the native code yourself.
+You can also use a service like [Expo's standalone builds](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html) if you want to get an IPA/APK for distribution without having to build the native code yourself.

 ### Ejecting from Create React Native App